DonutByte/pylgate/README.rst

    3. Updates or changes to the original app may render parts of this project obsolete or inaccurate.

    If you encounter bugs, inaccuracies, or have improvements please open an `issue <https://github.com/DonutByte/pylgate/issues/new/choose>`_ or submit a PR

+That said, we have implemented tests to help ensure that this project functions correctly and integrates properly with the API.
+You can read more about tests `here <tests/README.rst>`_

 Terminology
 -----------